spikegrobstein/flatironschool-deployment_lecture/lecture.md

 Ensure that `Capfile` and `config/deploy.rb` are both added to your git repository and committed.

-### Setting up the app to run on the server

-In order for the application to run on the server, it needs a special configuration file called a "Rackup file."
-This file describes how to launch your application and where everything lives that it needs.

-Create a new file in the root of your app and call it `config.ru`.
-It should contain the following data:

-  require 'rubygems'
-  require 'bundler'

-  Bundler.require

-  require './studentbody.rb'

-  run StudentBody

-This will require your `studentbody.rb` file which contains your Sinatra application and start it up.
-Passenger requires this file in order to be able to run your application.

-Make sure this file is also added to git and committed.

 ### Preparing the deployment

 Capistrano has a full deployment framework built in and with the above configuration, it has